What the Literature Says about Chromosomal Fusion and Why It Says It

 These explanations are so weak, so ad hoc, that in my opinion they are hardly worth mentioning.
 And given that, as I explain in the book, and David Klinghoffer recently recounted here, it's not unusual to find interstitial telomeric sequences that have nothing to do with fusion events, there are good reasons to question them.
 Thus, a fourth possible explanation that the authors do not consider is that this is not a fusion site, and there was no chromosomal fusion.

-All the recent yelling and shouting about the evidence for (or against) chromosomal fusion has distracted from the fact that in Science and Human Origins, my main argument about chromosomal fusion isn't to question whether it took place.
+All of that is really an aside, and all the recent commotion about the evidence for (or against) chromosomal fusion has distracted from the fact that in Science and Human Origins, my main argument about chromosomal fusion isn't to question whether it took place.

 In fact, I'm totally open to the real prospect that human chromosome 2 indeed experienced a fusion event sometime in the human lineage.
 What's more, I think there is indeed some other evidence that suggests fusion -- it's just that the evidence from telomeric DNA for an alleged fusion site isn't nearly as clear-cut as is claimed.
 In fact, in the appendix to Intelligent Design 101 I co-wrote with Logan Gage: "We accept that there is good evidence that human chromosome 2 is composed of two fused chromosomes."
 Again, my main argument about chromosomal fusion isn't that there's no fusion -- it's that if there is fusion, that doesn't demonstrate human/ape common ancestry.
 As I wrote in Science and Human Origins: